DenizenScript/Denizen-Beginners-Guide/source/guides/basics/mechanisms.md

 The `adjust` command can also be used to modify an object stored in a definition and automatically apply the resultant object back into the definition.

-This is a relatively niche use case, but in can come in handy at times.
+This is a relatively niche use case, but it can come in handy at times.
 In particular, this allows for `if` commands to be used to choose which mechanisms need to be applied to an object prior to actually performing changes.

 For example: